 While these two types of residence might seem alike, they are very different as far as purpose, duration, rights, and requirements for entitlement.
 Knowledge of the contrasts between the two is essential to any person who would live, work, or invest in Bulgaria under Bulgarian Residence Law.

-This present guide clearly explains both categories, providing informative information on the rules, advantages, and long-term consequences of being granted Temporary or Permanent Residence in Bulgaria.
+This guide clearly explains both categories and outlines the rules, benefits, and long-term consequences of obtaining Temporary or Permanent Residence in Bulgaria.

-Prior to discussing the two residence statuses, one should be cognizant of the legal framework upon which they are established.
+Before examining the two residence statuses, readers should understand the legal framework that underpins them.
 The Aliens in the Republic of Bulgaria Act (ARBA) is the main legislative tool governing immigration, complemented by a series of decrees and ordinances adopted by the Bulgarian Council of Ministers and Ministry of Interior.

 ARBA codifies the basis of residence, the stay period, foreigners’ duties, and the process of renewal or transfer from one residence category to another.
 It establishes sanctions against default and the lawful remedy for foreigners in the event of an administrative controversy.